 Student officers and the advisor should work closely to ensure that sending invitations and information materials to eligible students is accomplished accurately and efficiently.
 This includes familiarizing yourself and your chapter with the MyHonorSociety (MHS) online registration system, if your chapter uses it.

-Meet with the officers to plan the year’s program.
+Meet with the officers to plan the year’s programs.
 This includes planning a proposed budget for local dues (if applicable) and establishing financial procedures.
 See Financial Matters for how to handle ALD membership dues, and Chapter Activities for ideas on how to keep members active throughout the year.

 See that the chapter annual reports are properly completed and submitted to the National Office on or before May 10.
 The report is to give the status of the chapter’s fiscal activities as of April 15 for the group tax return prepared by the National Office for the Internal Revenue Service.